I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_device_entry.md

 ## Members

+`uPhyId`

+The identifer of the PHY the miniport used to detect the device.
+This identifier is in the index range of the list of supported PHYs returned from an <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-dot11-supported-phy-types">OID_DOT11_SUPPORTED_PHY_TYPES</a> query request.
+This identifer cannot be <b>DOT_PHY_ID_ANY</b>.

+`PhySpecificInfo`

+The attributes of the PHY identified by <b>uPhyId</b>.

 `dot11BSSID`

 The MAC address of the device that sent the beacon or probe response packet during a discovery.